Spontaneous collective transport in a heat--bath: The model

+The term $\left [ \frac{1}{\Gamma_1(z)}-\frac{1}{\Gamma_2(z)} \right]$ being the symmetry breaking term in presence of coordinate dependence of damping \cite{bhattacharyay2012directed,sharma2020conversion} when equilibrium of the nonlinear stochastic system is identified as an It\^o--process, average directed transport of such symmetry broken system through the uniform heat--bath automatically results.
+This is a very important point to understand that constant damping $\Gamma_1\neq\Gamma_2$ can not break the symmetry of the system resulting in average transport of CM because, in that case, one can write $\left\langle\frac{\partial V(z)}{\partial z}\right\rangle =\int_0^0{dP(z)\equiv 0}$ where $P(z)$ is the equilibrium distribution of configuration $z$ which would be Boltzmann-distribution for coordinate independent damping.
+Coordinate dependence of damping/diffusion is, therefore, essential ingredient for such transport and this, is the most significant effect of the It\^o--distribution as the equilibrium distribution of such nonlinear stochastic systems \cite{bhattacharyay2019equilibrium, bhattacharyay2020generalization, maniar2021random, dhawan2022distribution}.

-It is important to note that even when $\langle \frac{dx}{dt}\rangle \neq 0$, the other average velocity $\langle \frac{dz}{dt}\rangle$ has to be identically zero under equilibrium conditions \cite{bhattacharyay2012directed,bhattacharyay2013equilibrium,sharma2020conversion}.
-Equilibrium fluctuations of the system are function of the internal coordinate $z$ and there cannot be any average current existing on the centre of the dimer frame ($z$-coordinates) although the centre of dimer itself can maintain a constant average velocity.
+It is also important to note that, even when $\left\langle \frac{dx}{dt}\right\rangle \neq 0$, the other average velocity $\left\langle \frac{dz}{dt}\right\rangle$ has to be identically zero under equilibrium conditions \cite{bhattacharyay2012directed,sharma2020conversion}.
+Equilibrium fluctuations of the system are function of configuration coordinate $z$.
+There cannot exist any average current in configuration space because there exists force and average current will produce entropy violating equilibrium condition of detailed balance.
+Vanishing of $\left\langle \frac{dz}{dt}\right\rangle$, in general, for any choice of $\Gamma_{i}(z)$ and $V(z)$ ensures thermal equilibrium for an It\^o-distribution.